 For "Excellence in utilising an integrated pastoral approach to teaching law which facilitiates student achievement and enhances personal development."

-Criminal law, family law, human service law, family violence, criminal practice and advocacy, child protection, evidence, statutory interpretation, case analysis skills
+Criminal law, legal theory, family law, human service law, family violence, criminal practice and advocacy, child protection, evidence, statutory interpretation, case analysis skills

 You consent to the use of our cookies if you proceed.